Korean Eggplant Pancakes (Egg-Battered Pan-Fried Eggplant)

 Korean Stir-Fried Eggplant Banchan

-Gaji bokkeum transforms eggplant - a vegetable Koreans have cultivated since the Goryeo period - into a quick, oil-glazed banchan where the cooking speed matters as much as the seasoning.
-The eggplant is sliced into half-moons, and the pan must be scorching hot before the pieces enter; any hesitation and the eggplant will steam rather than sear, turning it into a soggy mass.
-High heat with minimal oil produces lightly charred edges while the interior turns silky and almost custardy.
-Soy sauce, garlic, and sesame oil go in during the final thirty seconds, sizzling against the hot surface and coating each piece in a thin, caramelized layer.
-The dish has a concentrated, clean umami taste without the heaviness of a braised preparation.
-Korean home cooks make this as a weeknight banchan precisely because it takes under ten minutes from cutting board to table.
+Gaji bokkeum turns eggplant, a vegetable Koreans have cultivated since the Goryeo period, into a quick, oil-glazed banchan where cooking speed matters as much as the seasoning.
+The eggplant is sliced into half-moons, and the pan must be smoking hot before they go in - any hesitation and the pieces steam rather than sear, collapsing into a soggy mass.
+High heat with restrained oil produces lightly charred edges while the interior becomes silky and almost custardy, two contrasting textures in the same bite.
+Soy sauce, garlic, and sesame oil go in during the final thirty seconds, sizzling against the hot surface and coating each piece in a thin, caramelized glaze.
+The result has a concentrated, clean umami quality that a braised preparation cannot match.
+Because the spongy cellular structure of eggplant absorbs oil rapidly, starting with too much fat leaves each piece greasy rather than glazed - the dish relies on pan temperature, not oil volume.
+Korean home cooks return to this recipe as a weeknight banchan precisely because the whole process, from cutting board to table, takes under ten minutes, and the payoff is consistently good.

 Korean Steamed Eggplant Vinegar Salad